ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 ## National Language support

-Starting with the V2.4 release, National Language Support (NLS) is available for IBM Cloud for VMware Solutions.
+Starting with the V2.4 release, National Language Support (NLS) is available for {{site.data.keyword.vmwaresolutions_short}}.
 All features on the console, including the user documentation, are available in multiple languages.

 The following languages are supported, in addition to English: